Prostate Pathology Reporting Survey

 Participation: Participation in the survey is by invitation only.
 If you have been invited to participate and would like to preview or re-review the background and consent information (including if you would like to withdraw your participation) please see the text set out below.
-The survey will be live this spring.
+The survey will be live this shortly.

 Survey: The following text is presented at the start of the survey:

 You may ask any questions before deciding to take part by contacting the researcher (details below).
 The Researcher is Richard Colling, who is attached to the Nuffield Department of Surgical Sciences at the University of Oxford.
 This project is being completed under the supervision of Prof Carl Heneghan and Dr Annette Pluddemann (Principal Investigator).